Form 5500-EZ vs Form 5500-SF for a Solo 401(k)

 Summary

-Form 5500-EZ is the IRS annual return for a one-participant owner/partner plan or a foreign plan.
-Form 5500-SF is a DOL/IRS short form used by eligible small plans and must be filed electronically through EFAST2.
-Solo 5500 Desk is scoped to the Form 5500-EZ lane only.
+Form 5500-EZ is the IRS annual return for a one-participant (owner/partner + spouse) plan; Form 5500-SF is a DOL/IRS short form for eligible small plans with non-owner participants and is always electronic via EFAST2.
+Example: an LLC with only the owner and his spouse covered files 5500-EZ, even after the $250,000 trigger; the same LLC after hiring one eligible employee leaves the EZ lane entirely.
+Solo 5500 Desk is scoped to Form 5500-EZ only.

 Supported product lane: Form 5500-EZ for simple one-participant Solo 401(k) plans.